oluwajuwon8/Portfolio/README.md

 - CSS STYLE

 ### setup
-To get this project in you local machine, follow the following steps:
+To get this project in you local machine, follow the steps below:
 - Open terminal
-- Clone ...
+- copy the code url
-- Cd in project folder
+- Clone into your local machine
 - Run the project in you browser
 - Inspect it to check the look in mobile format.